Skip to main content

 PolicyDescription

 Minimum password strength requiredHow strong a password must be when users create passwords.
 Brinqa utilizes entropy to calculate password strength.
 Options include: Weak, Fair, Good, Strong, or Very strong.
-The default setting is Good.
+The default setting is Very Strong.

 Password expiryHow frequently user passwords expire and need to be reset.
 Options include: Never, One month, Two months, Six months, or One year.
 The default setting is Never.